EU solar panel inquiry draws warning from China

 China's immediate response to the announcement of an investigation was more measured, however, and did not mention any retaliatory steps.

-"China expresses deep regret," Ministry of Commerce spokesman Shen Danyang said in a statement.
+"China expresses deep regret" about the decision, Ministry of Commerce spokesman Shen Danyang said in a statement on the ministry's website (www.mofcom.gov.cn).

 "Restricting China's solar panel products will not only hurt the interests of both Chinese and European industry, it will also wreck the healthy development of the global solar and clean energy sector," said Shen.